 Privacy-enhancing techniques make use of numerous privacy-protection techniques to extract value while also meeting various compliance measures.
 This computation is quickly evolving from sharing academic research to real projects.
-Security of data has always been at the top priority for businesses and there has always been a need to ensure secure cross border transfer of data, making privacy-enhancing computation another technology trend to embrace.
+Security of data has always been the top priority for businesses, and there has always been a need to ensure secure cross-border transfer of data, making privacy-enhancing computation another technology trend to embrace.

 Lift-and-shift cloud migrations are aimed at relocating legacy workloads to the cloud.
 Due to the fact that these workloads were not intended for the cloud, they require substantial upkeep and do not reap any of the benefits.

 Cloud-native platforms leverage cloud computing’s inherent elasticity and scalability to accelerate time to value.
 They alleviate reliance on infrastructure, freeing up time to concentrate on application functionality.
-In the times’ of rapid scalability businesses no longer have to rely on in-house hosting as it may require them costly infrastructure, the technology trend for cloud-native platforms is enabling the business to achieve more with less.
+In times of rapid scalability, businesses no longer have to rely on in-house hosting as it may require them costly infrastructure, the technology trend for cloud-native platforms is enabling the business to achieve more with less.

 A large Indian bank developed a cloud-native platform for the purpose of launching a new portfolio of digital financial services.
 The bank was able to cut the time required to set up an account in half and introduce instant digital payments.
-The implementation of new microservices supported the integration of savings, virtual debit cards, as well as credit card facilities, enabling the system to expand easily to over 3.5 million transactions in two months.
+Implementing new microservices supported the integration of savings, virtual debit cards, and credit card facilities, enabling the system to expand easily to over 3.5 million transactions in two months.